hypermodern-python/website/docs/chapter01.md

 poetry init
 ```

-This command will create a `pyproject.toml` file with the following contents:
+This command will create a `pyproject.toml` file,
+containing the package configuration in [TOML] format:

 ```toml
 # pyproject.toml